How to Find Your WooCommerce Customer Lifetime Value

 The lifetime value (LTV) of a customer is the total revenue you expect from a single customer.
 In other words, it’s the money generated from customers from the day you acquired them.

-Measuring customer lifetime value can be a useful metric, as it helps companies improve their customer journey.
-You can tell how much money a customer will spend over the course of their relationship with your brand.
+Measuring customer lifetime value can be a useful metric, as it helps companies improve their customer journey and predict how much money a customer will spend over the course of their relationship with your brand.
+This helps in finding your most valuable and loyal customers, so you can allocate resources to the right group of customers and boost your return on investment (ROI).

 Plus, it provides data to make decisions about whether you want to spend more on marketing campaigns to acquire new customers or focus on retaining existing customers.